 Pulse almonds in a food processor until finely ground.
 Set aside.

-Combine the sugar and water in a pot over medium heat and stir until sugar dissolves completely.
-Boil the syrup for 3 minutes, then add in the ground almonds.
+Combine the sugar and water in a pot over medium heat and stir until sugar dissolves.
+Boil the syrup for 3 minutes, then add the ground almonds.

 Allow the covered nut mixture to infuse for at least 3 hours or up to 8 hours.
 Then strain it through 2 layers of cheesecloth, discarding the ground almonds for another use.